mulbahoplanojames/WeedorUI/README.md

 └── tsconfig.json
 ```

-Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.

 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |